The Experience About Journal Register Interest

 We handle everything between stops: the sequence, the timing, and the transport between estates.
 Guests arrive at one location in the morning and are returned there at the end of the afternoon.
 There is nothing to coordinate, no vineyard to find on a map, no reservation to chase.
 The day moves at a pace set by the food and the conversation, not by a schedule.

-The route itself is curated to move across the valley's subregional diversity — different soils, different altitudes, different kitchen philosophies — so that by the final course, the region reads as more than a single postcode.
+The route is curated to move across a region's diversity: different soils, different altitudes, different expressions from producers who farm with intention.
+By the final course, the region reads as more than a single postcode.
 This is something a single-estate lunch, however good, cannot offer.

 The first edition is being finalised now.
 Register your interest and you will hear from us first when dates are confirmed.